lukes/ruby-nziff-picks-importer/README.md

 =========================

-Ruby library to import film data from the New Zealand International Film Festival, and correlate it with review scores from Rotten Tomatoes as a supplement to the NZIFF booklet, to help you decide which films to watch.
+Ruby library to import film data from the New Zealand International Film Festival, and correlate it with review scores from Rotten Tomatoes, as a supplement to the NZIFF booklet to help you decide which films to watch.

+### Features:

+- See films correlated with reviews and ratings
+- Find trailers
+- Mark a film as a highlight to go back to it easily
+- Search by title
+- Sort by ratings or title

 ```
 ┌──────────────────────────────────────┬───────────────┬──────────────┬─────────────┬───────────────────────────────────────────┐